55th Chief of Engineers Makes First Visit to Rock Island District

 55th Chief of Engineers and Commanding General of the U.S. Army Corps of Engineers Lt.
-Gen. Scott Spellmon discussing the Cedar Rapids Flood Risk Management project with leaders from the Rock Island District and the city of Cedar Rapids, Iowa.
+Gen. Scott Spellmon, Project Manager Andrew Goodall, Project Engineer 1st Lt.
+Christian Gray and Rock Island District Commander Col. Steve Sattinger discuss the Cedar Rapids, Iowa, Flood Risk Management project near the city’s 16th Ave. closure structure.

 |Date Taken: